kdelalic/divelog/README.md

 - GPS mapping of dive sites
 - Offline mode with sync queue
 - OAuth login with dive computer integrations (planned)

----

-Let me know if you want a diagram, ERD, or to generate code for any of the above.